luaiabuelsamen/Vention_MachineMotion/ReadMe.md

 <td><img src="./combinedfigs/Position with Status_node_3.png"></td>
 </table>

-Next, I want to analyze the performace for these modes by answering the following questions:
+Next, I want to analyze the performance of these modes by answering the following questions:

 1. Are the motors going at speeds they are expecting during moves?
 2. Are the moves completed properly?